Fossil Fuel Industry Exposed In “Greedy Lying Bastards”

 How can you right the wrongs when the fossil field industry wields so much influence over and

 environmental policies?
-The film tackles the reason behind stalled efforts to tackle climate change despite consensus in the scientific community that it is not only a reality but a growing problem that is placing us on the brink of disaster.
+The film tackles the reason behind stalled efforts to tackle despite consensus in the scientific community that it is not only a reality but a growing problem that is placing us on the brink of disaster.
 “Greedy Lying Bastards” details the people and organizations casting doubt on climate science and claims that greenhouse gases are not affected by human behavior.
 Among those deniers are Republican Presidential candidates, Texas governor Rick Perry and Minnesota representative Michele Bachman, as well as other prominent politicians like Senator James Inhofe, from oil-rich

 Oklahoma.